 Kanpur was the scene of a massacre after the city’s besieged occupants, including women and children, surrendered to the revlting natives on 27 June 1857.
 The recapture of the city then and the avenging of the massacre became a primary objective of the British officials.
 The city was retaken from the natives on 16 July… Read more »

-This rare book from 1789 offers a good look at the different kingdoms that were part of the highly strategic and viciously fought Anglo-Mysore wars.
-It includes their battle-plans illustrated in maps, and brings to life the political events that went on behind the scenes.
-It includes 18 letters from 1779 to 1784 covering the… Read more »
+This rare book from late 18th century offers a look at the different kingdoms that were part of the highly strategic and viciously fought Anglo-Mysore wars.
+It includes 18 letters from 1779 to 1784 covering the British Army’s operations in India, as well as several illustrations of the Isle of France, and charts.
+Maps include… Read more »